HOW TO MAKE MONEY 3D PRINTING CAR PARTS

 ⬇️ Or grab the iPad display holder STL file here.

-From plastic clips to cold air intakes and even custom dashboard components—like a iPad mini mount for our BMW E30—we started designing parts that didn’t exist… and that’s when a wild idea hit us:
+From plastic clips to cold air intakes and even custom dashboard components—like a iPad mini mount for our BMW E30—we started designing and 3d printing car parts that didn’t exist… and that’s when a wild idea hit us:

-Could we actually sell these 3D printed parts to fund our build?
+Could we sell these 3D printed parts to fund our BMW e30 build?

-Before jumping in, we did what any good seller does: Make 3d printing car part profit tools and perform good research.
+Before jumping in, we did what any good seller does: Make 3d printing car part profit tool and perform some more research:

 STEP 1: STUDY THE PROS